myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.0.md

 }
 ```

-And upgrading the builder to register this service
+And update the builder to also register this service

 ```csharp
 public TenantBuilder(IServiceCollection services)